-Bio ofuels and Waste s in this section are expressed in terajoules on a net calorific value basis, Product Short name biofuels and charcoal, which are in thousand tonnes.
-Definition Industrial waste INDWASTE Industrial waste of non-renewable origin consists of solid and liquid products (e.g. tyres) combusted directly, usually in specialised plants, to produce heat and/or power.
-Renewable industrial waste is not included here, but with solid biofuels, biogas or liquid biofuels.
+Biofuels and Waste Product Short name Definition Industrial waste INDWASTE Industrial waste of non-renewable origin consists of solid and liquid products (e.g. tyres) combusted directly, usually in specialised plants, to produce heat and/or power.
+Renewable industrial waste is not included here, but with solid biofuels, biogases or liquid biofuels.
 Municipal waste (renewable) MUNWASTER Municipal waste consists of products that are combusted directly to produce heat and/or power and comprises wastes produced by households, industry, hospitals and the tertiary sector that are collected by local authorities for incineration at specific installations.
-Municipal waste is split into renewable and non- renewable.
+Municipal waste is split into renewable and non-renewable.
 Municipal waste (non-renewable) MUNWASTEN Municipal waste consists of products that are combusted directly to produce heat and/or power and comprises wastes produced by households, industry, hospitals and the tertiary sector that are collected by local authorities for incineration at specific installations.
-Municipal waste is split into renewable and non- renewable.
-Primary solid biofuels PRIMSBIO Primary solid biofuels are defined as any plant matter used directly as fuel or converted into other forms before combustion.
-This covers a multitude of woody materials generated by industrial process or provided directly by forestry and agriculture (firewood, wood chips, bark, sawdust, shavings, chips, sulphite lyes also known as black liquor , animal materials/wastes and other solid biofuels).
+Municipal waste is split into renewable and non-renewable.
+Primary solid biofuels PRIMSBIO Primary solid biofuels is defined as any plant matter used directly as fuel or converted into other forms before combustion.
+This covers a multitude of woody materials generated by industrial process or provided directly by forestry and agriculture (firewood, wood chips, bark, sawdust, shavings, chips, sulphite lyes also known as black liquor, animal materials/wastes and other solid biofuels).
 Note that for biofuels, only the amounts of biomass specifically used for energy purposes (a small part of the total) are included in the energy statistics.
 Therefore, the non-energy use of biomass is not taken into consideration and the quantities are null by definition.
 Biogases BIOGASES Biogases are gases arising from the anaerobic fermentation of biomass and the gasification of solid biomass (including biomass in wastes).
 The biogases from anaerobic fermentation are composed principally of methane and carbon dioxide and comprise landfill gas, sewage sludge gas and other biogases from anaerobic fermentation.
 Biogases can also be produced from thermal processes (by gasification or pyrolysis) of biomass and are mixtures containing hydrogen and carbon monoxide (usually known as syngas) along with other components.
 These gases may be further processed to modify their composition and can be further processed to produce substitute natural gas.
 Biogases are used mainly as a fuel but can be used as a chemical feedstock.